Moths of North Carolina

 Habitats: Almost all of our records come from upland sites in the High Mountains, from stands of Northern Hardwoods where Yellow Birch is common.

-Larval Host Plants: Stenophagous, reported to feed on Birch, Alder, and Willow (Ferguson, 2008).
-Ferguson noted that subspecies appalachiana is almost always found where Yellow Birch occurs. - View
+Larval Host Plants: Larvae are narrowly polyphagous, reportedly feeding on birch, alder, and willow (Ferguson, 2008).
+Ferguson noted that subspecies appalachiana is almost always found where Yellow Birch (Betula alleghaniensis) occurs. - View

 Observation Methods: Comes well to 15 watt blacklights but we do not have any records from either bait or flowers.